ferbueno/bat/documentation/tech/README.md

 ### React JS

-React JS is a web component library, designed and developed by Facebook.
-It follows the latest trends and styles of web programming.
+React JS is a web component library, designed and developed by Facebook, it follows the latest trends in both design and programming.
+It's the right now and future of web development.

-Advantages:
-1. Stability
-2. Support
-3. Community
-4. Ease of use

 For more information about React JS, please, visit their [website](https://reactjs.org/)